atharva18-hue/shl-recommender-main/APPROACH.md

 ## AI Tools Used

-Cursor (agentic coding) was used for: scaffolding the project structure, writing and refining the system prompt, implementing the retrieval module, building the test suite, and debugging turn cap and JSON truncation issues.
-All design decisions, domain anchor mappings, and evaluation against the 10 sample traces were done manually.
+**Cursor** (agentic coding IDE) was used to accelerate implementation: generating boilerplate, writing and iterating on the retrieval module, system prompt, and test suite.
+All architectural decisions, domain anchor mappings, trace analysis, debugging direction, and evaluation against the 10 sample conversations were driven manually.